helios-network/helios-core/helios-chain/modules/peggy/spec/README.md

 ## Abstract

-The peggy module enables the Injective Chain to support a trustless, on-chain bidirectional ERC-20 token bridge to Ethereum.
-In this system, holders of ERC-20 tokens on Ethereum can convert their ERC-20 tokens to Cosmos-native coins on the Injective Chain and vice-versa.
+The peggy module enables the Helios Chain to support a trustless, on-chain bidirectional ERC-20 token bridge to Ethereum.
+In this system, holders of ERC-20 tokens on Ethereum can convert their ERC-20 tokens to Cosmos-native coins on the Helios Chain and vice-versa.

-This decentralized bridge is secured and operated by the validators of the Injective Chain.
+This decentralized bridge is secured and operated by the validators of the Helios Chain.

 ## Contents